Why 1984 Won’t Be Like 1984

 I’m trying my best to avoid being chrono-centrist but man—there’s a palpable sense that things are heading the wrong way, that the culture wars are becoming all-consuming.

-But all that requires reflection: Reflection on how to stop feeling powerless, how to break through the constant barrage of populist distractions, and how to escape the mood that makes people receptive makes me share memes in bed.
+But all that requires reflection: Reflection on how to stop feeling powerless, how to break through the constant barrage of populist distractions, and how to escape the overall mood that makes people receptive to quick fixes (or causes me to share memes).

 The mind, I learned a few years ago, tends to work well when you’re busy doing something else: When I was cycling to work the next day, it occurred to me that the meme I had so enthusiastically shared doesn’t actually say anything concrete.
 In fact, you can entirely fill it with meaning depending on to your political leanings or mood of the day.